Harold Sylvester: Career

-His first Hollywood role was as Nathan, a lead character in Part 2, Sounder, the sequel to Sounder.
-His better known film roles are in supporting roles in An Officer and a Gentleman (1982), Uncommon Valor (1983), Innerspace (1987), and Corrina, Corrina (1994).
+Sylvester's first Hollywood role was as Nathan, a lead character in Part 2, Sounder, the sequel to Sounder.
+His better-known film roles are in supporting roles in An Officer and a Gentleman (1982), Uncommon Valor (1983), Innerspace (1987), and Corrina, Corrina (1994).
 He was a contract player for Universal Studios.

 Sylvester wrote the screenplay for the 1998 TV movie Passing Glory.
 This screenplay was based on some of his experiences playing basketball in high school, including a groundbreaking game of St. Augustine High School's all-black team against Jesuit High School's all-white team.

 The Amistad Research Center of New Orleans, Louisiana, maintains a collection of Harold Sylvester's papers that document his correspondence, film and television scripts, and materials reflecting his involvement with the Free Southern Theater and his Blue Bayou Productions Company.

-Personal life

-Sylvester has been married to Kathleen since 1970.
-They have two children.